Fox News seeks to silence one of its own over $1.6 billion defamation lawsuit

 Fox says those statements are confidential for "Unrelated" litigation filed in March 2021.
 That's when election-tech company Dominion Voting Systems sued Fox News for broadcasting baseless claims that the company helped rig the presidential election for Joe Biden.
 A trial in that case is scheduled for next month.

-Fox News sues key witness to how baseless claims made it on air
+Producer is a key witness to how baseless claims made it on Fox's air

 In November 2020, Grossberg was booking guests for the weekend show of another Fox star, Maria Bartiromo.
 According to evidence made public in Dominion's lawsuit against Fox, at one point, Bartiromo shared a memo forwarded to her by attorney Sidney Powell, who pushed then-President Donald Trump's false election-fraud claims.